fruit-bat/pico-zxspectrum/README.md

 * 18/06/22 - Don't freeze if SD card missing
 * 12/06/22 - Much better sound with 2 pin audio output (HDMI version only)

+The move from [Carl's no-OS-FatFS-SD-SPI-RPi-Pico](https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico) to [Pimoroni's](https://github.com/pimoroni/pimoroni-pico) was due to the SD card pins on the [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base) not matching up with the RP2040 SPI harware support.
+The Pimoroni library support the use of PIO SPI, which gets around the problem.

 ## Screen shots

 <img src="docs/swarm_loading.jpg" height="200"/>